Glaucoma

 Preparing for an appointment

-You may start by seeing your primary health care provider.
-Or you may be referred immediately to an eye specialist (ophthalmologist).
+You may start by seeing your primary healthcare professional.
+Or you may be referred immediately to an eye specialist, also called an ophthalmologist.

 Here's some information to help you get ready for your appointment.